Pelto/going-serverless-workshop/README.md

 Three changes to the infrastructure in the `api.sam.yaml`:
 1. Attach a DynamoDB Stream to the `GameTable` so that we can listen to game events.
 2. Create a new DynamoDB `ScoreTable` in which we will update the score for game winners.
-3. Create a new `UpdateScore` function that listen to the events from the DynamoDB Stream from the `GameTable`, checks if there is a winner in the game, and if so adds 10 points to the winner in the `ScoreTable`.
+3. Create a new `UpdateScoreFunction` function that listen to the events from the DynamoDB Stream from the `GameTable`, checks if there is a winner in the game, and if so adds 10 points to the winner in the `ScoreTable`.

 And of course, we need to write the implementation of the `UpdateScore` function.